jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 ## Web and REST

-The *kivakit-extensions* project contains support for Jetty, Jersey, Swagger and Apache Wicket since these are often useful in implementing microservices.
-These mini-frameworks are all integrated together so it's very easy to start a Jetty server providing REST and Web access to a microservice:
+The *kivakit-extensions* project contains bare-bones support for Jetty, Jersey, Swagger and Apache Wicket since these are often useful in implementing microservices.
+These mini-frameworks are all integrated together so it's very easy to start a Jetty server providing REST and Web access for a microservice:

     @Override
     protected void onRun()
     {
-        final var port = (int) commandLine().get(PORT);
+        final var port = (int) get(PORT);

-        final var application = new ServiceRegistryRestApplication();
+        final var application = new MyRestApplication();

         // and start up Jetty with Swagger, Jersey and Wicket. listenTo(new JettyServer())
                 .port(port)
-                .add("/*", new JettyWicket(ServiceRegistryWebApplication.class))
+                .add("/*", new JettyWicket(MyWebApplication.class))
                 .add("/open-api/*", new JettySwaggerOpenApi(application))
                 .add("/docs/*", new JettySwaggerIndex(port))
                 .add("/webapp/*", new JettySwaggerStaticResources())